-James Horncastle profiles PSG's Marco Verratti, the man dubbed the new Andrea Pirlo and looking to bring England's World Cup dream crashing down...
+Meet the new Pirlo looking to shatter England's World Cup dream

 Five years ago, an earthquake devastated the Italian town of Aquila and the Abruzzo region.
 It hit 5.3 on the Richter scale and claimed the lives of 309 people, making it the deadliest to strike the country since the Iripina earthquake of 1980.
 Marco Verratti was in bed at the family home in Manoppello when everything around him began to shake in the early hours of that fateful April morning.
 “It was an awful feeling,” he recalled.